 - 1. Right to Use Domain Name or IP Address: That, at the time of issuance, the CA - i. implemented a procedure for verifying that the Applicant either had the right to use, or had control of, the Domain Name(s) and IP address(es) listed in the Certificate's subject field and subjectAltName extension (or, only in the case of Domain Names, was delegated such right or control by someone who had such right to use or control); - ii. followed the procedure when issuing the Certificate; and - iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement; - 2.
 Authorization for Certificate: That, at the time of issuance, the CA - i. implemented a procedure for verifying that the Subject authorized the issuance of the Certificate and that the Applicant Representative is authorized to request the Certificate on behalf of the Subject; - ii. followed the procedure when issuing the Certificate; and - iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement; - 3.
-Accuracy of Information: That, at the time of issuance, the CA - i. implemented a procedure for verifying the accuracy of all of the information contained in the Certificate (with the exception of the subject:organizationalUnitName attribute);
+Accuracy of Information: That, at the time of issuance, the CA - i. implemented a procedure for verifying the accuracy of all of the information contained in the Certificate; - ii. followed the procedure when issuing the Certificate; and - iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement;

-- ii. followed the procedure when issuing the Certificate; and - iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement; - 4.
-No Misleading Information: That, at the time of issuance, the CA - i. implemented a procedure for reducing the likelihood that the information contained in the Certificate's subject:organizationalUnitName attribute would be misleading; - ii. followed the procedure when issuing the Certificate; and - iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement; - 5.
-Identity of Applicant: That, if the Certificate contains Subject Identity Information, the CA - i. implemented a procedure to verify the identity of the Applicant in accordance with Section 3.2 and Section 7.1.4.2.2; - ii. followed the procedure when issuing the Certificate; and - accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement; - 6.
-Subscriber Agreement: That, if the CA and Subscriber are not Affiliated, the Subscriber and CA are parties to a legally valid and enforceable Subscriber Agreement that satisfies these Requirements, or, if the CA and Subscriber are the same entity or are Affiliated, the Applicant Representative acknowledged the Terms of Use; - 7.
-Status: That the CA maintains a 24 x 7 publicly-accessible Repository with current information regarding the status (valid or revoked) of all unexpired Certificates; and - 8.
+- 4. Identity of Applicant: That, if the Certificate contains Subject Identity Information, the CA - i. implemented a procedure to verify the identity of the Applicant in accordance with Section 3.2 and Section 7.1.4.2.2; - ii. followed the procedure when issuing the Certificate; and - iii. accurately described the procedure in the CA's Certificate Policy and/or Certification Practice Statement; - 5.
+Subscriber Agreement: That, if the CA and Subscriber are not Affiliated, the Subscriber and CA are parties to a legally valid and enforceable Subscriber Agreement that satisfies these Requirements, or, if the CA and Subscriber are the same entity or are Affiliated, the Applicant Representative acknowledged the Terms of Use; - 6.
+Status: That the CA maintains a 24 x 7 publicly-accessible Repository with current information regarding the status (valid or revoked) of all unexpired Certificates; and - 7.
 Revocation: That the CA will revoke the Certificate for any of the reasons specified in these Requirements.